Themis3000/lazy_db/README.md

 * Free software: MIT license
 * Documentation: https://lazy-db.readthedocs.io.

 A lazily loaded key:value db intended for use with large datasets that are too big to be loaded into memory.

+With very quick retrival and insertion times, this database is meant to strike a balance of retrieval/insertion speed and memory usage.

 The database supports integers, strings, lists of integers, bytes, and dictionaries.
-This database is meant to strike a good balance of retrieval/insertion speed and memory usage.
 This database best fits a scenario where each key has a lot of data stored under it.
-Scenarios where values are under 100 bytes in size this database is not very well suited for.
+Scenarios where you have many values are under 100 bytes in size this database is not very well suited for.

 Install with `pip install lazy-database`